sandstorm/metacontroller-framework/README.md

     no validation going on.
 - there is no way to integrate with external services, e.g. credentials for already-hosted databases (outside Kubernetes).

 Instead, we are trying to embrace *Custom Operators (e.g. CRDs and Controllers)*, as this fully leverages the Kubernetes API model.
 [This blog post](https://admiralty.io/blog/kubernetes-custom-resource-controller-and-operator-development-tools/) gives a good overview.
 Using [Metacontroller](http://metacontroller.app/) seems to be quite boilerplate-free; so we are embracing this here.
 Furthermore, I really like the way you can write type-safe Kubernetes Manifests in TypeScript in [Pulumi](https://pulumi.io/); so we are trying to replicate this approach here.
+The benefits we expect are:

+- direct integration in the Kubernetes RBAC access control system (i.e. no root/sudo)
+- when modifying an operator, one can be sure that *all* instances of the CRD get properly updated in little time.
+- operators can have side-effects like creating databases in an external MySQL; and provide the credentials in the cluster
+- the users do not need to learn the Helm Quirks and Tricks, but can use programming helpers instead
+- TypeScript provides a way to write Kubernetes manifests with Autocompletion

 ## Concept